WanluLiuLab/yasim/doc/src/faq.md

 ---

+- **Q: Can I use YASIM to generate scRNA-Seq data?**

+    A: You might be interested in [scTCR-Seq variant](https://github.com/WanluLiuLab/yasim-sctcr.git) of YASIM, which contains a module that generates scRNA-Seq data.

+## Guide to Parameters

 - **Q: How do I specify read completeness?**

     A: Use `--truncate_ratio_3p` or `--truncate_ratio_5p` to truncate a portion of every read when invoking the LLRGs.
 Note, the 3' and 5' ends are in respect to the sequencer instead of cDNA or reference genome.